-Edgewood College understands the importance and value of utilizing social media outlets to foster and enhance the sense of community among College constituents.
-With this in mind, Edgewood College encourages faculty, staff, and students to participate in social media in an effort to create an online atmosphere that reflects the College's values.
+Edgewood University understands the importance and value of utilizing social media outlets to foster and enhance the sense of community among University constituents.
+Edgewood University encourages faculty, staff, and students to participate in social media to create an online atmosphere that reflects the University's values.